Skip to content

 Key Findings

-1. Parallel vs. sequential compositing: The parallel approach effectively avoids error accumulation from sequential compositing, especially at occlusion boundaries.
+1. Parallel vs. Sequential: Parallel synthesis effectively avoids error accumulation, especially at occlusion boundaries.

-4. Scalability to 3/4 objects: Models additionally trained for 3/4 objects maintain consistent occlusion ordering and contact relationships.
+4. Scalability: Models extended to 3/4 objects maintain consistent occlusion and contact relationships.

 Highlights & Insights